 How Can You Tell If Someone Is A Romance Scammer?

-To know how to outsmart a romance scammer, you need to know who a romance scammer is and how do they operate.
+To know how to outsmart a romance scammer, you need to know who a romance scammer is and how they operate.
 Their MO is almost always the same.
 They scout for potential targets online – people who are alone, emotionally vulnerable, and financially stable.
 So, their target group typically includes divorcees, widows or widowers, and singles in their 50s or above.

 These scammers create fake profiles on dating sites as well as social media platforms and are quick to make a move once they spot a viable target.
 This is how most romance scammer stories start.
+The person connects with you on a dating site or on social media, begins flirting early on in the interaction, and quickly steers things into the romantic territory.
+Moving swiftly and confidently is one of the most common romance scammer tactics.

 The relationship starts as a romantic one and once they have established a certain rapport with their victim, they start fleecing them on one pretext or the other.
 Even if the signs of a romance scammer are apparent, the concerned person is so enamored by them that they end up doing as they’re told.
 Sometimes, despite a voice inside their head telling them that something doesn’t add up.